 Plants growing on Earth can detect gravity, which enables them to grow their stalks in the opposite direction as their roots.
-But scientists do not yet understand the chemical process controlling plants’ response to gravity.
+But scientists do not yet understand the chemical process controlling plants response to gravity.
 Concentrations of calcium in plant cells changes in response to various factors, including temperature and touch, and changes in the direction of gravity when plants grown under 1g condition on the earth, but scientists are not sure whether gravity also affects calcium levels in plants grown in microgravity conditions.
-Plant_Gravisensing-2 studies whether plants grown in microgravity conditions can sense the changes in the gravitational acceleration, and the concentrations of calcium in plant cells changes.
+Utilization of the micro gravity condition to examine the cellular process of formation of the gravity sensor and the molecular mechanism of gravity sensing (Plant Gravity Sensing-2) studies whether plants grown in microgravity conditions can sense the changes in the gravitational acceleration, and the concentrations of calcium in plant cells changes.

 Science Results for Everyone

 JAXA TKSC Space Environment Utilization Center, Tsukuba, , Japan

 ISS Expedition Duration